200-176-Great Vocals

 Writer/Composer: Lee Lange / Tulio Trapani (1954)

-In the midst of the mid-1960s British invasion of singers, the American Pop / Rock band, Jay (Black) and the Americans, delivered amazing vocals, weathering the musical changes in the 1960s.
+In the midst of the mid-1960s British invasion of singers, the American Pop / Rock band, Jay (Black) and the Americans, delivered amazing vocals, weathering and blending in beautifully, the musical changes in those 1960s.
 This was a sterling example of lead singer Jay’s extraordinary powerful voice and his impeccable vocal control.
 He was often referred to as “The Voice,” and he went on to perform in concerts for years, well into the 2000s.
-His majestic power and breath control captured a huge public following, and if you listen to this selection. he soars, taking it to celestial heights…Astounding!
+Among his hits were, This Magic Moment and Come a Little bit Closer.
+Who can forget his intro to this song, “Cara mia why / must we say goodbye / Each time we part / my heart wants to diiiiie,” His majestic power and breath control captured a huge public following, and if you listen to this selection. he soars, taking it to celestial heights…Simply Astounding!